 New pool risk written was \$211 million in 2007, \$240 million in 2006 and \$358 million in 2005.
 New pool risk written during these years was primarily comprised of risk associated with loans delivered to Freddie Mac and Fannie Mae, loans insured through the bulk channel, loans delivered to the Federal Home Loan Banks under their mortgage purchase programs and loans made under state housing finance programs.
 Direct pool risk in force at December 31, 2007 was \$2.8 billion compared to \$3.1 billion and \$2.9 billion at December 31, 2006 and 2005, respectively.
 The risk amounts referred to above represent pools of loans with contractual aggregate loss limits and in some cases without these limits.
 For pools of loans without these limits, risk is estimated based on the amount that would credit enhance these loans to a "AA" level based on a rating agency model.
-Under this model, at December 31, 2007, 2006 and 2005 for \$4.1 billion, \$4.4 billion, and \$5.0 billion, respectively, of risk without these limits, risk in force is calculated at \$475 million, \$473 million, and \$469 million, respectively.
+Under this model, at December 31, 2007, 2006 and 2005 for \$4.1 billion, and \$5.0 billion, respectively, of risk without these limits, risk in force is calculated at \$475 million, \$473 million, and \$469 million, respectively.
 New risk written under this model for the years ended December 31, 2007, 2006 and 2005 was \$2 million, \$4 million and \$51 million, respectively.

 Joint Ventures.
 We have ownership interests in less than majority-owned joint ventures, principally Sherman and C-BASS.
 Sherman is principally engaged in purchasing and collecting for its own account delinquent consumer receivables, which are primarily unsecured, and in originating and servicing subprime credit card receivables.
-As described under "- Recent Developments - Sherman," we are negotiating a transaction with Sherman under which Sherman could acquire our entire interest in Sherman.
 Historically, C-BASS was principally engaged in the business of investing in the credit risk of subprime single-family residential mortgages.
 In 2007, C-BASS ceased its operations and is managing its portfolio pursuant to a consensual, non-bankruptcy restructuring, under which its assets are to be paid out over time to its secured and unsecured creditors.